 Below, you will find 10 of my favorite go-to school lunches.
-I pack these bentos on a rotating basis and each time they come back empty!
+I pack these school lunches on a rotating basis and each time the lunch boxes come back empty!

 These 10 school lunches are geared toward the warmer weather months because as much as I long to send my kids off to school with tomato soup, pasta and meatballs and other warm and comforting foods, the 90 degree weather we have in my neck-of-the-woods this time of year is too hot for those type of lunches.

 But don’t worry, I will post my favorite cold weather school lunches later this year!

 Here are a couple of reasons why I love the Omiebox so much –

 - It has a thermos container you can add right into the box!
 This is a total game changer for me!
 No more packing a bento and a thermos.
 It keeps hot items hot and cold items cool.

 - Small but deep compartments make this a great size bento box for ages both younger preschoolers as well as older kids.

 - Not only is each compartment leak proof, but also the entire box is leak proof!

 - It’s easy to open.
 I would say that 3-4 year olds can open the box lid but might need some help opening the twist off thermos.

 Whether or not you have this particle bento box doesn’t matter, you can still pack the lunches below for your kiddos.
 You might just need to pack a bento and a thermos or other sealed container for some of the ideas below.